Swizec/react-d3-workshop/src/pages/6-react-d3.md

 `rowParse` is a helper method that turns individual rows from CVS strings into correct data types.
 Dates for `date`, seconds for `time` to win the marathon, and `runner` stays a string.

-In `componentWillMount` we now check if data is already present.
+In `componentDidMount` we now check if data is already present.
 If it isn't, we load it and everything works the same as it always has.

 ## Hydrate _after_ data loads